silnrsi/font-idiqlat/documentation/source/sample.md

 fontversion: 1.106
 ---

 This document demonstrates all of the characters in the font.
 It is organized by Unicode block.
 Alternate glyphs that are available through features are demonstrated in the [Features](features.md) document.
-At the end is a sample demonstrating Syriac shaping and another example of running text.
+At the end is a sample demonstrating Syriac shaping.

 ## Type Sample